benastan/better_select_rails/README.md

     gem 'better_select'

+Or install it yourself as:

+    $ gem install better_select

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install better_select
+Add to application.js:

+    //= require 'better-select'

+Add to any stylesheet:

+    @import 'better-select';

 ## Usage

-TODO: Write usage instructions here
+See https://github.com/benastan/better_select for detailed usage.

 ## Contributing